 In 2019, delegations from Senegal and Cote d’Ivoire, including journalists visited sanitation facilities initiatives in Burkina Faso.
 The Tour allowed Mayors to learn about domestic resource mobilization strategies that were successfully implemented by local authorities in Burkina Faso.

-The Project for the Development and Regulation of Autonomous Sanitation in Africa (WASPAA) aims to enable all citizens of French-speaking cities to live a healthy and dignified life in an environment free from faecal contamination.
-Cities in which human waste is properly managed protects the urban environment, including food and water supplies.
+The Project for the Development and Regulation of Autonomous Sanitation in Africa (WASPAA) aims to enable all citizens of French-speaking cities to lead healthy, dignified lives in an environment free from faecal contamination.
+When human waste is properly managed in cities, the urban environment is protected, including food and water supplies.